 Those dreams ended here at the Battle of Culloden in 1746.

-Rick: So right here at the Battle of Culloden, the English finally, decisively defeated the Scots.
+Rick: So right here at the Battle of Culloden, the English finally, decisively, beat the Scots.
 What was the result if that?

 Ross: It was a disaster for the Highlands and for Scotland.
-The Government Commander, the Duke of Cumberland wanted to try a eighteenth century form of ethnic cleansing, by shipping out the rebellious Highlanders to the Carolinas and the Caribbean plantations.
-But that didn't work, so they thought that the only way they could stop the Jacobittes from rising again was to destroy their culture.
-They did away with the language, they did away with traditional Highland dress, weapons had to be handed in, and the bagpipes were banned as a weapon of war, and if you have every close to a set of bagpipes being played, you will understand why.
-But it was a disaster for Traditional Highland and Scottish culture.
+The government commander, the Duke of Cumberland, wanted to try an 18th-century form of ethnic cleansing by shipping out the rebellious Highlanders to the Carolinas, and to the Caribbean plantations.
+But that didn't work, so they thought that the only way they could stop the Jacobittes from rising again in the Highlands was to destroy their culture.
+They did away with the language, they did away with traditional Highland dress, weapons had to be handed in, and the bagpipes were banned as a weapon of war, and if you have ever stood close to a set of bagpipes being played, you maybe understand why.
+But it was a disaster for traditional Highland and Scottish culture.

-Wandering the battlefield, you feel that something terrible happened here.
-Locals still bring flowers and speak of '46 as if it were this century.
+Wandering the battlefield, you feel something terrible happened here.
+Locals still bring flowers and speak of "'46" as if it were this century.

 A fun way to travel through the Highlands is with the postman.